 What is the MATB1 form?

-You will be able to get your MATB1 from 20 weeks into your pregnancy.
-The rule is that certificates must not be issued more than 20 weeks before your estimated due date.
+You’re eligible to get your MATB1 once you are 20 weeks into your pregnancy.
+The official rules are that the form cannot be issued more than 20 weeks before the estimated week of your baby’s birth.

 What if I lose my MATB1 form?

 You can ask your midwife or doctor for a duplicate form but there may then be some delay before you get it.
 To avoid this happening and potentially risking being late to apply for SMP, make at least 1 copy of your MATB1 form when you first get it, and keep that copy somewhere safe.

 - You’ve been working for your employer continually for at least the 26 weeks leading up to the 15th week before your due date

 - You’re earning on average at least £120 a week gross (before tax).
 If you usually earn £120 a week or more but have been earning less because you’ve been on furlough under the Coronavirus Job Retention Scheme, you may still be eligible.

 - You give the correct notice period (at least 28 days before you wish your SMP to start)